ptrbortolotti/SONATA/README.md

 Structural helicopter rotor blade optimization comprises classical aeroelastic problems, where the aerodynamic behavior, the structural elasticity and vibrational dynamics have to be studied simultaneously.
 Since the dynamic and modal behavior is strongly related to the structural properties of the rotor blades, adjusting these properties is essential for an effective optimization.
 Nevertheless, identifying constraints based on elemental matrices to keep the solution within feasible boundaries is often a protracted and iterative task.
 The herein presented definition of the rotor blade topology is deliberately associated to the production of composite rotor blades.
 Thus, manufacturability is inherent from the geometric layup definition.
 Using orthogonal projection with corner-style differentiation the cross-section is discretized and processed by the Variational Asymptotic Beam Sectional Analysis (VABS) afterwards.

-- TOC

 ## Installation

 To use the full functionality of SONATA a bunch of installations have to be made and packages to be gathered.
-In this section a brief insallation guide is presented that will help the user to install it properly.
+In this section a brief installation guide is presented that will help the user to install it properly.
 SONATA is developed to work with a python version >3.6.
 An old python 2.7 release can be found under the tag v0.1

 1. A python >3.6 distribution is needed.
-It is recommended to use use Anaconda for easier package management https://www.anaconda.com/download/
+It is recommended to use Anaconda for easier package management https://www.anaconda.com/download/

 2. Install the **pythonocc** precompiled binaries for MacOSX/Linux/Windows 32 or 64 with the amazing conda package management system.
-Simply run the following commands in the terminal (for Windows users: execute the cmd command terminal):
+Simply run the following commands in the terminal
    ```	conda install -c conda-forge -c dlr-sc -c pythonocc -c oce pythonocc-core==0.18	```

 3. Install the **pint** module.
 This is used to change units in the SONATA/CBM - DYMORE interface.